 Martin is the editor of the acclaimed true crime anthology Truly Criminal, published in 2015.
 As well as occasional articles about true crime cases, he has written an illustrated book on how the police take a homicide case from crime scene to court.
 Its titles are: Catching Killers, Urge to Kill, and Motive to Murder, depending on whether you look at the UK, US or Australian editions!
 More recently he contributed a study of the Harold Shipman case, ‘The First of Criminals’, to an anthology of true crime essays.

 Martin has published seven legal books (two as co-author) as well as over 1000 articles for newspapers and magazines as diverse as The Times, Good Housekeeping, Car Mechanics, International Management and Amateur Gardening.
 He has also contributed to a number of multiple-author textbooks, mainly on his specialist subject of employment law.
 His Tottel’s Equal Opportunities Handbook is currently in its fourth edition.

-Martin is a well-known reviewer of crime fiction and legal books.
-Many of his reviews appear on the Tangled Web UK site as well as on his blog ‘Do you write under your own name?’
+Martin established himself as a reviewer of crime fiction in the late 1980s and nowadays many of his reviews appear on his blog ‘Do you write under your own name?’

 Martin’s blog ‘Do You Write Under Your Own Name?’ started in October 2008 and is updated at least three times a week.
 Currently, the blog is approaching three million pageviews.